EndlessSkyCommunity/endless-sky/docs/rfcs/formation_flying.md

    - For lines, if an angle is given then this gives the direction in which the line grows.
       - Ships are `<spacing#>` distance apart.
 The last ship in the line is at `<slot#> * <spacing#>` distance from the first.
       - For repeat lines, if an angle is given then this gives the direction change for repeat lines.
-   - For arcs this is coordinate is relative to the anchor point for the arc.
+   - For arcs this is coordinate is relative to the anchor point for the arc (and provides the angle as well as the radius).
       - For repeat arcs this coordinate contains the differences (in angle and distance) compared to the previous coordinate.
       - For repeat arcs the newly calculated coordinate is relative to the repeat anchor location.
    - For arcs, if an angle is given then this specifies the end-angle at which to stop.